Information We Collect

 - Individual Rights and Data Requests.
-We provide tools to our Subscriber to respond directly to data subject requests to access, transfer, rectify or erase their personal data, or to restrict or object to the processing of their personal data.
-You may also contact us at email@example.com to request access to, transfer of, and rectification or erasure of your personal data, or restriction of processing, or to object to processing of your personal data, to the extent that we process such information on our own behalf.
+We provide tools to our subscriber to respond directly to data subject requests to access, transfer, rectify or erase their personal data, or to restrict or object to the processing of their personal data.
+You may also contact us at firstname.lastname@example.org to request access to, transfer of, and rectification or erasure of your personal data, or restriction of processing, or to object to processing of your personal data, to the extent that we process such information on our own behalf.
 Please specify the nature of your request and the information that is the subject of your request.
 We may require you to submit additional information necessary to verify your identity and status as an EU data subject.
-If we are processing your personal data for a Subscriber, we will forward your request to our Subscriber and assist the Subscriber in responding within 30 days.
+If we are processing your personal data for a subscriber, we will forward your request to our subscriber and assist the subscriber in responding within 30 days.
 If you are a visitor to our Site, we will respond to your request directly within 30 days.
-If we are processing your personal data based upon the lawful ground of your consent, you have the right to withdraw your consent for such processing at anytime without affecting the lawfulness of processing based on consent before it is withdrawn.
-To withdraw consent, email us at firstname.lastname@example.org.
+If we are processing your personal data based upon the lawful ground of your consent, you have the right to withdraw your consent for such processing at any time without affecting the lawfulness of processing based on consent before it is withdrawn.
+To withdraw consent, please email us at email@example.com.

 - Retention.
-At a minimum and to the extent allowed under applicable law, we will retain your personal data for as long as necessary for the purpose in which it was collected such as to deliver a Service, perform our obligations under a contract, for our or a third-party’s legitimate interest, or your consent.
+At a minimum and to the extent allowed under applicable law, we will retain your personal data for as long as necessary for the purpose in which it was collected, such as to deliver a Service, perform our obligations under a contract, for our or a third-party’s legitimate interest, or your consent.

 How to Contact Us